-Ideally, there should be around 18 inches of open space between your mattress and the floor.
-Similarly, you should avoid exceptionally high beds since they won't give you the feeling of being "grounded".
+Ideally, the bottom of your mattress should be about 18 inches above the floor, and there shouldn't be anything blocking the space between the mattress and the floor.
+Similarly, avoid exceptionally high beds since they won't give you the feeling of being grounded.
 Earth energy is also important, and you won't feel its effects if you're too high from the ground.
 You may also feel as though you're in the air.
 This can make you insecure about being able to easily plant your feet on the ground.
-The key is to go for a happy medium without blocking the space underneath your bed.
+The key is to choose a moderate distance without blocking the space underneath your bed.

 Sturdy Headboard Is Essential

 If you have no choice but to place your bed in front of a window, then you want a high headboard that is very sturdy to give you the same kind of support you would expect from a wall.
 Make sure to leave enough space between the headboard and window so the chi energy can flow uninhibited.
 This is typically measured as leaving enough space so you can walk behind the bed.
 If your room is too small to afford this width, then try to leave at least seven to nine inches.